yoavram/Milpitas/ms/ms.md

 epigenetics [@Verhoeven2016] and symbionts [@Zilber-Rosenberg2008].
 These transmission mechanisms vary in their persistence, speed, timing, and direction when compared to the kind of vertical transmission between parent and offspring that is restricted to genetic inheritance.

-Of special interest is *oblique transmission*, in which offspring inherit traits from adults that are not their parents [@Cavalli-Sforza1981; @Bergstrom2012, ch.
-19.4], for example, by social learning (_e.g._, imitation and teaching [@Kline2013]).
+Of special interest is *oblique transmission* [@Cavalli-Sforza1981; @Bergstrom2012, ch.
+19.4], in which offspring inherit traits from adults that are not their parents.
+One mechanism for oblique transmission is social learning, e.g., imitation and teaching [@Kline2013].
 For example, in a small Amazon society, in which young individuals frequently interact with older individuals, transmission of botanical knowledge and skills from the parental cohort was more significant than transmission from parents [@Reyes-Garcia2009].
-In contrast, in tribal Iranian populations, transmission of weaving techniques from parents has a larger effect then oblique transmission [@Tehrani2009, more examples therein].
+In contrast, in tribal Iranian populations, transmission of weaving techniques from parents has a larger effect than oblique transmission [@Tehrani2009, more examples therein].
 Social learning is also common in birds and mammals [@Creanza2016], and evidence suggests a role for oblique transmission in inheritance of foraging strategies in dolphins [@Mann2007; @Whitehead2014; @Creanza2016].

 **TODO: niche construction as a form of oblique transmission?**

-Infection with symbionts may also be regarded as a form of oblique transmission.
+The microbiome provides another mechanism for oblique transmission.
-The microbiome is commonly vertically transmitted [@Rosenberg2016], but pathogens may also be transmitted between unrelated individuals, and can lead to phenotype change in the host.
+Although it is usually vertically transmitted [@Rosenberg2016], both symbionts and pathogens can be transmitted between unrelated individuals, and can lead to phenotype change in the host.
-Transmission of symbionts from non-parental individuals of the parents’ generation may then be regarded as oblique [@Theis2016].
+Therefore, transmission of symbionts from the parental cohort may be regarded as oblique transmission [@Theis2016].

 Oblique transmission also occurs through mechanisms involving DNA.
 In bacteria, phenotypes might be determined by heritable mobile genetic elements such as phages [@Zinder1952], plasmids [@Lederberg1946], integrons [@Mazel2006], and transposons [@Salyers2004] (**TODO: CRISPR?**).
-Similarly, some phenotypes are determined by genes that are commonly converted by uptake of foreign DNA, *i.e.* transformation [@Milkman1990].
+Similarly, some phenotypes are determined by genes that are commonly converted by uptake of foreign DNA, i.e. transformation [@Milkman1990].
-In these cases, inheritance of a phenotype may combine vertical transmission from the parent cell, and oblique transmission from other cells, even if the latter did not originally evolve for that purpose [@Redfield1993].
+In these cases, inheritance of a phenotype may combine vertical transmission from the parent cell and oblique transmission from other cells, even if the latter did not originally evolve for that purpose [@Redfield1993].

 Here, we model the dynamics of a phenotype that is inherited by a combination of vertical and oblique transmission.
-We study properties of the steady state phenotypic frequencies of variants in constant and fluctuating environments, and find conditions under which oblique transmission is likely to evolve.
+We study properties of the steady state frequencies of phenotypic variants in constant and fluctuating selection, and find conditions under which oblique transmission is likely to evolve.

 # Model {-}

-Consider a population of _N_ individuals exhibiting one of two phenotypes $\phi=A,B$ evolving in a fluctuating environment.
+Consider a population individuals exhibiting one of two phenotypes ($\phi=A$ or $B$) evolving under constant or fluctuating selection.
-The favored phenotype in the current environment is $E \in \{A, B\}$.
-In environment $E=A$ the fitness of phenotypes _A_ and _B_ are _W_ and _w_, respectively; in environment $E=B$ the fitness of phenotypes _A_ and _B_ are reversed:
+The favored phenotype in the current generation is $\Phi=A$ or $B$.
+When $\Phi=A$, the fitness of phenotypes _A_ and _B_ are _W_ and _w_, respectively; when $\Phi=B$ the fitness of phenotypes _A_ and _B_ are reversed:
 $$
 \omega_{\phi} = \begin{cases}
-W, & \phi = E \\
+W, & \phi = \Phi \\
-w, & \phi \ne E
+w, & \phi \ne \Phi
-\end{cases},
+\end{cases}.
 $$ {#eq:fitness_rule}

-and the population mean fitness is $\bar{\omega} = x \omega_A + (1-x) \omega_B$, where _x_ is the frequency of phenotype _A_.
+The frequency of phenotype _A_ is _x_ and the population mean fitness is $\bar{\omega} = x \omega_A + (1-x) \omega_B$.

 An offspring inherits its phenotype from its parent with probability $\rho$, and from a random individual in the parental population with probability $1-\rho$.
-In other words, phenotypes are vertically transmitted from parent to offspring, but the offspring has a probability of $1-\rho$ of copying a random phenotype from the parental population.
-Thus, given the parent phenotype is $\phi$ (assuming uni-parental inheritance, which is common [@Zefferman2016]) and the frequency of phenotype _A_ in the parental population is _x_, the probability that the phenotype $\phi'$ of an offspring is _A_ is:
+Therefore, given the parent phenotype is $\phi$ and assuming uni-parental inheritance [@Zefferman2016], the probability that the phenotype $\phi'$ of an offspring is _A_ is:
 $$
 P(\phi' = A) = \begin{cases}
 (1-\rho) x + \rho, & \phi = A \\